SummerSlam (2018): Raw

 On the following episode of Raw, new Universal Champion Roman Reigns made an open challenge, but announced that he specifically wanted to face Finn Bálor, as he was the inaugural champion who had to relinquish the title due to injury, but never received a rematch.
 Bálor accepted and Reigns retained the title.
 After the match, Braun Strowman attacked Reigns and attempted to cash in his Money in the Bank contract, but was intercepted by Reigns' colleagues from The Shield (Seth Rollins and Dean Ambrose).
 The Shield performed their signature triple powerbomb on Strowman through an announce table.
 Also that episode, Paul Heyman confronted General Manager Kurt Angle about Brock Lesnar's contractual rematch, wanting it to occur at Hell in a Cell.
 Angle said that it was himself who decided about the time of the rematch and that Lesnar would not receive his rematch for a long time.
 According to Ambrose, the original plan was to reunite the Shield at SummerSlam, attacking Lesnar and helping Reigns to win the title, but Lesnar asked Vince McMahon to change the storyline.
 The following week, Strowman confronted Reigns and announced that he would be cashing-in at Hell in a Cell inside the namesake structure so that Ambrose and Rollins could not interfere.
-Also on that same episode, Reigns teamed with Strowman to take on Ziggler and McIntyre.
+WWE Hall of Famer Mick Foley would later be named the special guest referee for the match.
+Also on the August 27 episode, Reigns teamed with Strowman to take on Ziggler and McIntyre.
 After Strowman tagged in, McIntyre and Ziggler attacked Reigns, and Strowman joined the beatdown.
 Rollins and Ambrose tried to help Reigns, but were overpowered, as well.
 This would also lead to a six-man tag team match pitting The Shield against Strowman, McIntyre, and Ziggler at Super Show-Down.
 At Hell in a Cell, Reigns and Strowman's match ended in a no-contest after interference from Lesnar.
 This would set up a triple threat match between Reigns, Lesnar, and Strowman for the Universal Championship at Crown Jewel.